austinwbest/random/README.md

 Send a notification using the passthrough integration on Notifiarr when items in qbt are in an error state

+## seed management

+> seed-management/*

+Combines a lot of other scripts into one run.
+Will tag things based on indexer, remove (recycle or delete or tag), recycle cleanup, error checking, qbt orphans, disk orphans, etc all from one run.
+This is mainly for use on windows where HL is not used (recommend qbt manage)

 ## passthrough notification script for Notifiarr

 > notifiarr.py